-Used on 35% of the sites on the web in 2020, WordPress is the number 1 CMS.
+Used on 41% of sites on the web in 2021, WordPress is the number 1 CMS.
 But what is a CMS, what is WordPress and why is it so successful?
-These are the themes discussed here.
+These are the topics discussed here.

 What is a CMS

 The letters C.M.S are the initials of Content Manager System.
 CMS are tools that allow you to put online and manage dynamic sites.
 For example, they can:

 A CMS is a set of scripts and files to be deposited on a web server.
 In the majority of cases, it is necessary to link it to a database, but there are a few that manage their data in files like plugXml.

 CMSs offer a system of themes (or templates) to manage the appearance and design of a site as well as a system of plug-ins to extend its functionality.
 They also make it possible to administer and manage the content of a site by several people.

 Before answering this question, a clarification is necessary.
 We must make a distinction between WordPress.ORG (which is the one we are interested in in this article, a CMS to install on your host) and wordpress.COM (which is a blogging platform like blogger or overblog, but based on WordPress).

 WordPress is therefore a CMS.
 Free of chargeit is distributed by the company automattic under the GNU GPL v2 license.
 This license grants copyrights but also user rights that aim to preserve the freedom to use, study, modify and distribute the software and its derivative versions.
 WordPress is based on the programming language technology couple PHP and MySQL for database management.

 When it was launched in 2003, it was mainly presented as a blog management tool but it quickly evolved through a large community and a permissive license to become a complete website creation tool.